RasaHQ/rasa/docs/cloud-storage.rst

-:desc: Handle Rasa NLU models on premise or in your private cloud for
+:desc: Handle Rasa models on premise or in your private cloud for
        gdpr compliant intent recognition and entity extraction.

 .. _section_persistence: